christhornton555/floqwo/README.md

 # floqwo
-Let's build an Athena upgrade
+Let's build an Athena upgrade.

+This app will use a Node.js, OAuth2, MongoDB and Heroku tech stack.